maxitg/SetReplace/README.md

 <img src="READMEImages/WolframModelPlot.png" width="478">

-Edges of any arity can be mixed, the binary edges are displayed as non-filled arrows, and the unary edges are shown as circles around the vertices:
+Edges of any arity can be mixed.
+The binary edges are displayed as non-filled arrows, and the unary edges are shown as circles around the vertices:

 ```wl
 In[] := WolframModelPlot[{{1, 2, 3}, {3, 4}, {4, 3}, {4, 5,